 What is a Diver Down Flag?

 A diver down flag is a flag that can be attached to a vessel or floating device and indicates that there is someone under the water diving.
 It is usually used to deal with water traffic, as when a diver ascends or descends, they are sometimes at risk of being harmed by an unsuspecting boat or jet ski.
 They are at least 12inches by 12inches in diameter, which means boats and other aquatic vehicles can see them in the water and know to avoid that particular area.
 When you look up any refresher tips for scuba diving, diver down flags is one of the main bits of kit that they recommend you taking with you on any diving excursions.
-This is because scuba diving can be a risky activity, so it is just smart to take every precaution you can to ensure your own safety.
+Because scuba diving is dangerous, it’s smart to take every precaution.

 Two types of Diver Down Flag